sandialabs/faodel/src/whookie/README_Whookie.md

 always have the port number that was originally supplied in the Configuration.

-The FAODEL nodeid_t is a simple data type that contains both the IP address and port value for the Whookie server.
+The Faodel nodeid_t is a simple data type that contains both the IP address and port value for the Whookie server.
 Once Whookie is initialized, a user may query it to determine what the nodeid_t is for this instance.
 Often, nodes need to exchange nodeid_t values through